-Scholarship applications for 2020 are now open.
-The Scholarship examination for entry in Year 7 2020 will be held at Barker on Friday 9 November 2018.
+Scholarship applications for Year 10, 2020 are open.
 The Scholarship examination for entry in Year 10 2020 will be held at Barker on Thursday 11 April 2019.

 All Scholarships have the same academic assessment.
 Candidates for Year 7 undertake only one assessment in November of their Year 5 school year.
 Candidates for Year 10 undertake only one assessment in April of their Year 9 school year.

 Music Scholarship candidates must complete and excel in the academic examination as well as satisfying the audition requirements to be eligible for a Music Scholarship.

 Year 7 - Students must be in Year 5 at the time of the examination.
 Day places only.

 Year 10 - Students must be in Year 9 at the time of the examination.
 For external candidates only.
 Day and Boarding places.

 All Scholarships are subject to annual review but are normally tenable until Year 12, subject to continuing satisfactory performance and conduct.
 The purpose of the scholarship program is to identify students of outstanding academic potential.

 Students undertake four tests as part of this process.
 The first three parts are multiple choice formats.

 - An aptitude test which is predominately verbal and numeric in nature.